 Your more technically literate customers will be able to figure out how to program smart thermostats in a jiffy, creating heating schedules based on their lifestyle—like setting the heating to come on later at the weekends or raising it a degree or two for the mother-in-law’s regular Wednesday afternoon visit.

 Increasingly, customers are going to be proactively seeking your advice.
-Even if they don’t, by making it clear that you're ahead of the curve you'll stand out from your competitors.
+Even if they don’t consciously seek it, you can make it clear that you're ahead of the curve by offering IoT devices and you'll stand out from your competitors as a result.

-Business and government will take the lead in this, but households and consumers won't be far behind.
-Think how quickly the smartphone went from being an executive toy to being a 'must have' item for most people.
+Businesses and governments will likely take the lead in this, but households and consumers clearly haven't been far behind.
+Think how quickly the smartphone went from being an executive toy to being a "must-have" item for practically everyone.
+In fact, these days, mobile-free users are more likely in the minority.

 For the IoT to benefit your field service business, your job is to identify the people in your customer database who are likely to be early adopters of this technology—and to market to them.